How earthquakes could topple the fracking industry

 Fracking in Lancashire triggered over 50 earthquakes

-When the gas company Cuadrilla started fracking last year in Lancashire, it triggered over 50 earthquakes.
+When the gas company Cuadrilla started fracking in 2018 in Lancashire, it triggered over 50 earthquakes.

 The government’s earthquake rules require fracking companies to pause operations if they set off earthquakes over a magnitude of 0.5.
 Cuadrilla caused several earthquakes over this limit and was only able to frack a tiny proportion of the gas well.